-Stay in the midst of culture and commerce at Antwerp city centre hotel
+Stay in the midst of culture and commerce at Antwerp city center hotel

-This Antwerp city centre hotel’s location in historic Astrid Square places guests close to the famous fashion and diamond districts.
+This Antwerp city center hotel’s location in historic Astrid Square places guests close to the famous fashion and diamond districts.
 Those with a passion for animals can visit Aquatopia inside the hotel or the nearby Antwerp Zoo.
-Fulfil a craving for culture with a trip to the MoMu fashion museum, the Museum aan de Stroom, or the Red Star Line Museum, all less than 3 kilometres away.
+Satisfy a craving for culture with a trip to the MoMu fashion museum, the Museum aan de Stroom, or the Red Star Line Museum, all less than 3 kilometers away.